 The Fight Against Big Tobacco Is Not Over

-Tobacco products continue to kill more than 7 million per year die around the world and more than 480,000 in the United States per year – 1,300 per day.
+Tobacco products continue to kill more than 7 million people per year around the world and more than 480,000 in the United States – 1,300 per day.
 JUUL-owner Altria commands 50% of the U.S. market and Philip Morris International has 15% of the international market.
 Their combined market share suggests that their products are responsible for over 1.2 million tobacco-related deaths per year.